About the SESF

 Step 1: Submit a Letter of Intent (LOI)

 The LOI is reviewed by the Associated Student Government representative for Social Responsibility.
 The Letter of Intent prepares the Office of Sustainability and SESF for proposals, and helps the Office provide applicants with advice and assistance for navigating the application process.
 Be sure to submit well in advance.
 The last LOIs are due TWO WEEKS prior to the committee meeting.
-Please click on the link below to access the Letter of Intent below.
+Please click on the link below to access the Letter of Intent Form below.

 After submitting an LOI, it will be reviewed by the ASG Social Responsibility representative and the Office of Sustainability.
 Applicants will then be sent follow-up guidance or the application materials.
 Application materials include the following:

 - Application Form: The application asks that you explain your project, its impact on campus, and how the campus community benefits from the project.

 - Budget Form: This form asks that students breakdown their spending plan.

 *If you would like to set up a meeting to go over your idea before submitting your forms, email firstname.lastname@example.org to schedule a meeting.

 Step 2: Present to SESF Committee

 You will be informed about the next upcoming SESF meeting, usually held twice per quarter.
 Submitted applications will be reviewed by the SESF.
 The SESF Committee will ask that applicants present their project to the committee.

 Step 3: Present your experience in front of the Associated Student Government (ASG) at a Board of Directors Meeting (BOD)

 Step 4: Come back and share with BOD!

 Since this is student money allocated by the Board of Directors, it’s courteous to share and debrief with the committee about failures and successes.
 Keeping the BOD in the loop is important.
 It shows that you (or your group) followed through and it helps ASG understand and better support you in the future.
 For questions, please contact email@example.com or call (425) 564-5089.